On the entropy of Hilbert Geometries of Low Regularities: Entropy of Hilbert geometries whose boundaries are Ahlfors regular

-\textbf{Claim} Every vertex has exactly two descendants. \begin{proof} From the construction, it is obvious that each vertex has either 0 or 2 descendants.
-Suppose there is some there exists $v_i^k$ with no descendant.
+\begin{proof} From the construction, it is obvious that each vertex has either 0 or 2 descendants.
+Suppose there exists $v_i^k$ with no descendant.
 Then $v_i^k\subset E$ and $E$ is not totally discontinuous; a contradiction. \end{proof} Let us now endow the binary tree $T$ with a metric.
 Given a vertices $v_{i}^{k}$ and $v^{l}_{m}$, we define the distance between them to be the size $|v|$ of the smallest closed interval which contains both of them.
 This metric is incomplete, the vertices accumulate on the boundary which is at finite distance (one) to the basepoint $v_0^0$.
-We denote by $d_T$ the metric on $\partial T$ induced by the completion of the metric described above.
+We denote by $d_T$ the metric on $\partial T$ induced by the completion of the metric described above.\\

-\paragraph{Step two : comparison of metrics on the regular set}
+\textbf{Step two : comparison of metrics on the regular set} ~

 \begin{thm} The tree metric $d_{T}$ and Euclidean metric $d$ are bi-Lipschitz equivalent on $E$. \end{thm} \proof The proof will proceed in several parts.
 First we will show that Ahflors regularity implies that for a given vertex $v$ in our tree with descendents $u$ and $w$, it follows that there is a number $K>0$ which depends only on $s$ and the proportionality constants of $s$-regularity, such that